Skip to content

 For example, Offshore Leaks has shown that Arzu Aliyeva, daughter of Ilham Aliyev, president of Azerbaijan, lives in Dubaï and is a shareholder and director of Arbor Investments Ltd, registered in the Virgin Islands.
 This creates a natural graph that connects Arzu Aliyeva to other Officers like Hassan Gozal.

-This dataset is commonly used to show UBO (Ultimate Beneficial Owner) or AML (Anti Money Laundering) use cases.
-Prior work shows how to use this data in Neo4j, in Linkurious and shows typical investigation journalists write with that data.
-In this blog post, we will rather show how a Senzing-preprocessed version of this dataset can be used to power an Entity Linking use cases.
+This dataset is commonly used to show UBO (Ultimate Beneficial Owner) or reveal or investigate AML (Anti Money Laundering) scenarios.
+Prior work shows how to use this data in Neo4j, in Linkurious and shows typical investigations written with that data.
+In this blog post, we will rather show how a Senzing-preprocessed version of this dataset can be used to power an Entity Linking use case.

 Overview of the high-level architecture🔗

-Senzing provides a purpose-built AI for real-time entity resolution.
-Senzing Founder/CEO Jeff Jonas said: “[we want to help] developers fast-track their success with the force-multiplying effect of entity-resolved knowledge graphs (ERKG)”.
+Senzing provides a development library for Principle-Based Entity Resolution based on Entity-Centric Learning.
+Senzing Founder/CEO Jeff Jonas said: “[we want to help] developers fast-track their entity resolution needs – as understanding who is who and who is related to who is essential – and exceptionally essential in the creation of entity resolved knowledge graphs (ERKG)”.
 They have previously shown how to extract personally identifiable information (PII) from the ICIJ graph to be used as input into Senzing.
-After configuring and running Senzing, an export of JSON ER results can be used to construct or update a Knowledge Graph (KG), called an entity-resolved knowledge graph (ERKG).
-Pre-computed ER results for ICIJ are shared as a dataset by Senzing in a GCP public bucket.
+After configuring and running Senzing, a JSON export of entity resolution (ER) results can be used to construct or update a Knowledge Graph (KG), called an entity-resolved knowledge graph (ERKG).
+Pre-computed ER results for ICIJ are shared as a dataset by Senzing in a GCP public bucket (download link).

 High-level architecture for this blog post